25/09/2025- 05/01/2026 (Week 1 - Week 15)

 We started drafting and thinking of issues around us that we can try

 solving using UX.
-Coming up with a few several ideas, we settled on one
+Coming up with a few several ideas, we settled on

-understand it better, having experienced it ourselves.
+as we understand it better, having experienced it

-Then, we decided to conduct a quick online survey and so we drafted the
+Then, we decided to conduct a quick online survey and so we drafted

-questions.
+the questions.

 Week 2